-Serving a Pasta Salad Bar is a cool and easy way to serve a crowd of varying tastes.
+Serving a Pasta Salad Bar is a cool and easy way to serve a meal that everyone likes.
 Provide cooked pasta and toppings so each can make his own pasta salad.

-For hot nights when I really don’t want to cook, I lean on the Pasta Salad Bar.
-Not only is it easy to serve, but it’s also very DIY so everyone gets what he wants
+For nights when I really don’t want to cook, I lean on the Pasta Salad Bar.
+Not only is it easy to serve, but it’s also very DIY so everyone gets what he wants.

-Here’s how you, too, can feed the masses easily while keeping your cool.
+Here’s how you, too, can feed the people easily while keeping your cool.

 Making your own vinaigrette is super easy.
 Just assemble vinegar and spices and herbs in a jar.
 Cap and shake.
 Add olive oil.
 Cap and shake again.